k-phan/Hangman/README.md

-    MONGO_PORT= port MongoDB is running on, default port is 27017 MONGO_DB_NAME= name of the database, a simple string like hangman should be okay EXPRESS_SECRET= secret for your express sessions, a simple string should also be okay
+    MONGO_PORT= port MongoDB is running on, default port is 27017 MONGO_DB_NAME= name of the database, a simple string like hangman should be okay EXPRESS_SECRET= secret for your express sessions, a simple string should also be okay PORT= port for the app to listen on, default is 3000
     ```
     * An example of a **_.env_** is as follows
     ```